 Any advice for others in your niche that may be considering reminder software?

 I can’t imagine any youth sports organization that relies on volunteers to work duties that wouldn’t benefit from using Apptoto.
 Our volunteer directors and league presidents put in an inordinate amount of time during our season.
-Using Apptoto takes a huge job off their plates, making their jobs much easier and allowing them to concentrate on what’s important, which is making sure the 900+ kids in our leagues have the best possible experience playing the games we all love!
+Using Apptoto takes a huge job off their plates.
+It makes their jobs much easier.
+And it allows them to concentrate on what’s important: making sure the 900+ kids in our leagues have the best possible experience playing the games we all love!

-Thanks to the time and dedication of the generous community volunteers, HBSL is able to run every game smoothly and keep the love of the game alive for hundreds of kids of all ages.
+Thanks to the generous community volunteers’ time and dedication, Homewood Baseball and Softball Leagues can run every game smoothly.
+Better yet, everyone can focus on keeping the love of the game alive for hundreds of kids of all ages.
 Apptoto is proud to be used by such a great organization to save time and effort.